-Porifera are referred to as organisms that having numerous pores on the body and the distinctive canal system lined internally by choanocytes.
+Porifera are referred to as organisms that have numerous pores on the body and a distinctive canal system lined internally by choanocytes.

 - Most of the organisms in this phylum are marine.